 Vereshchagin painted several scenes of imperial rule in British India.
 His epic portrayal of The State Procession of the Prince of Wales into Jaipur in 1876 is at 196 in × 274 in believed to be the second-largest oil painting in the world.
 He traveled again to India in 1882–1883.

-He aroused much controversy by his series of three pictures: firstly, of a Roman execution (the Crucifixion by the Romans (1887)); secondly, Suppression of the Indian Revolt by the English; and, thirdly, of the execution of Nihilists in St Petersburg.
-His picture Suppression of the Indian Revolt by the English depicted executions of sepoys carried out by tying victims to the barrels of guns.
+He aroused much controversy by his series of three pictures: firstly, of a Roman execution (the Crucifixion by the Romans (1887)); secondly, Blowing from Guns in British India; and, thirdly, of the execution of Nihilists in St Petersburg.
+When Blowing from Guns in British India was first exhibited, many in America and Britain believed that it depicted executions of sepoys carried out by tying victims to the barrels of guns.
 Vereshchagin's detractors argued that such executions had only occurred in the Indian Rebellion of 1857, but the painting depicted modern soldiers of the 1880s, implying that the practice was then current.
 Because of its photographic style, the painting appeared to present itself as an impartial record of a real event.
+In fact, Vereshchagin's work did show a more contemporary though lesser known execution; in 1872 Deputy-Commissioner J. L. Cowan ordered the execution of a group of Namdhari Sikhs at the parade grounds in Malerkotla by blowing from guns.
 In 1887, Vereshchagin defended himself in The Magazine of Art by saying that if there were another rebellion then the British would use this method again.

 By the late 19th century, Vereshchagin had gained popularity, not only in Russia, but also abroad and his name never left the pages of the European and American press.
 From his earliest works, unlike most contemporary battle pieces depicting war as a kind of parade, Vereshchagin graphically depicted the horrors of war.
 "I loved the sun all my life, and wanted to paint sunshine.
 When I happened to see warfare and say what I thought about it, I rejoiced that I would be able to devote myself to the sun once again.
 But the fury of war continued to pursue me".
 Vereshchagin wrote.
 One day, in 1882, Vereshchagin's exhibition in Berlin was visited by German field marshal Helmuth von Moltke the Elder.
 Vereshchagin brought Moltke to his painting The Apotheosis of War.
 The picture evoked a sort of confusion in the field marshal.
 After his visit to the exhibition, Moltke issued an order forbidding German soldiers to visit it.
 The Austrian war minister did the same.
 He also declined the artist's offer to let Austrian officers see his pictures free of charge at the 1881 exhibition in Vienna.